Catalog of Online Residencies 2020-2021

 Playwriting/Direction (Gr 3-12)

-Through the course of a Playwriting or Directing residency, students progress from the cultivation of ideas to their execution, moving from improvisational theater, through character development, into the work of crafting a script focused on creating and resolving conflict.
+Through the course of a Playwriting or Directing residency, progress from the cultivation of ideas to their execution, moving from improvisational theater, through character development, into the work of crafting a script focused on creating and resolving conflict.
 Working first in small groups, they discuss story, plot, and character development.
 Using improvisational techniques, students create and develop characters and situations, then transpose their scenes onto the written page.

 Our theater performance roster covers the range from monologues to improvisation and full ensemble plays.
 These often explore social and community-based themes of personal and cultural identity, through performances that showcase the challenges of negotiating disparate backgrounds and histories.
-Improvised performances incorporate audience suggestions into songs, scenes and poems, while dramatic monologues may feature deeply personal narratives that speak to the fears and desires of students at different age levels.
+Improvised performances incorporate audience suggestions into songs, scenes and poems, while dramatic monologues may feature deeply personal narratives that speak to the hopes, fears and desires of students at different age levels.
 Theater performances provide a safe, inviting forum for students to think about their own concerns and to hear them addressed by performers who have worked to turn their own challenges into expressive artworks.

 2D Visual Art (K-12)

 Our 2D residencies include artists working in the traditional media of painting and drawing, as well as more contemporary forms such as murals, collage, and graphic design.
 With equal focus placed on technique and self-expression, students learn to familiarize themselves with diverse materials, learning about composition from elementary aspects such as color and line, to the basic steps of planning and preparation, through intermediate and more advanced concepts of color theory and the histories of different forms.
 Depending on the media of the residency, students may learn how to tell stories through their imagery, or how to express their own hopes and dreams through the visual arts.
 Emphasis is placed on process and the willingness to try new techniques without worrying about perfection in the final result.